Harald-U/kubernetes-handson/docs/lab2.md

 **FYI**

-You can use your own "todo-app" container image, the one you created in the last hands-on (Docker 101 Workshop).
-There are two methods:
+This section is **For Your Information** only, don't use it during this workshop.
+There is no need to build your own container image.
+This is for your reference in case you need to make your own container image available to Minikube without using an external repository like Docker Hub.

+There are two methods to load a local image into Minikube:

 * **Method 1**

-  If you already built the image in your local Docker, the following command will load this container image from your local Docker image store into Minikube's Docker image store:
+  If you already built the image (`todo:latest`) in your local Docker environment, the following command will load this container image from your local Docker image store into Minikube's Docker image store:

   ```
   minikube image load todo-app:latest